-May’s Activity: Butterflies on a Budget
+May’s Dollar Tree Find of the Month: Butterflies on a Budget

 Spring is in the air and so are butterflies.
 Children will enjoy making a cute little colorful bug of their own.
 Of course, while working on fine motor and visual processing skills.

 - 3/4 pipe cleaner

 - pencil or straw to form antennae

 This fun activity addresses the following skill areas: